 - Mortar deterioration: Excessive moisture can cause mortar deterioration.
 To prevent further damage, the flow of water needs to be directed away from the brick.

 Let us help with financing:

 Causes of Brick & Masonry Issues

-The answer is settlement which can be caused by the following:
+The answer to most brick and masonry problems is settlement which can be caused by the following:

 - Soil shrinkage: Soil shrinkage is caused by drought-like conditions.
 Because the soil is dry, it shrinks and pulls away from the foundation.
 This weakens the soil, making the soil unstable and weak.

 - Poorly compacted soil: Poorly compacted soil can cause the structure’s weight to compress down on the soil.
 This causes stress on brick and masonry.

 - Freeze and thaw cycles: Heaving can occur under bricks which can lead to cracking over time.
 Since cracks follow the path of least resistance, it would be the mortar material between the bricks.